 “Almost every week, a patient is referred to Children’s Hospital Los Angeles because they could not receive timely or specialized pediatric care elsewhere,” says David L. Skaggs, MD, MMM, Chief of the Children’s Orthopaedic Center.

-To address the community need for specialized orthopaedic care for children, the Wyss Foundation recently made a generous $5 million gift to support Children’s Hospital Los Angeles.
-Funding for the Hansjörg Wyss Orthopaedic Trauma Initiative will enable the Children’s Orthopaedic Center to increase access to orthopaedic care for trauma-related injuries, as well as hand and upper extremity disorders; make capital improvements; and provide 24-hour coverage through on-call orthopaedic specialists serving the Emergency Department.
+To address the community need for specialized orthopedic care for children, the Wyss Foundation recently made a generous $5 million gift to support Children’s Hospital Los Angeles.
+Funding for the Hansjörg Wyss Orthopaedic Trauma Initiative will enable the Children’s Orthopaedic Center to increase access to orthopedic care for trauma-related injuries, as well as hand and upper extremity disorders; make capital improvements; and provide 24-hour coverage through on-call orthopedic specialists serving the Emergency Department.
 As the only freestanding Level 1 Pediatric Trauma Center in Los Angeles County, CHLA sees some of the highest patient volumes in the region.

 “Part of our mission is to expand care—more rooms, more doctors—and to support the ability of Dr. Skaggs and his team to take care of patients,” says Stephen A. Schwartz, a board member of the Wyss Medical Foundation.
 “Another key reason we decided to support CHLA was its dedication to caring for underserved communities.”

 The Wyss Foundation and the Wyss Medical Foundation were created by Hansjörg Wyss, a Swiss entrepreneur who founded Synthes, a successful medical device company, in 1977.
 When Wyss came to the United States as a young man to attend Harvard Business School, he fell in love with the natural wonders of the U.S. At the same time, he had a passion for discovery, innovation and social causes, which has manifested in his philanthropy.